franciscovfonseca/Configure-security-for-an-Azure-Cosmos-DB-account/README.md

 <h1> Configure Security for an Azure Cosmos DB Account</h1>
 <br>

-In this exercise, you will **Configure Security for an Azure Cosmos DB Account**.
+In this lab, you will **Configure Security for an Azure Cosmos DB Account**.

 1. First, you will **Create a Cosmos DB Account**, and then you will **Create a Container**.